kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 .. note:: In addition to the ability of phase unwrapping, Laplacian based operation removes some of the harmonic fields.
 Therefore, the phase values in the unwrapped phase map cannot be comparable to the raw wrapped phase.

-The second corresponds to the frequency (Hz) which was computed using the unwrapped phase images at the different echo times:
+The second dataset corresponds to the frequency (Hz) map which was computed using the unwrapped phase images at the different echo times illustraed in Eq.:eq:`fpt`:

 .. math::
    frequency = \frac{phase}{time}
    :label: fpt

 The latter is the result needed in the next exercise.

+You can close all the FSLView window(s) now.

 Proceed to :ref:`fmritoolkit2019-exercise3`.